THSLMIT/thslmit_arduino/README.md

-thslmit_watzdsard
+THSLMIT - Docking Station Arduino Firmware
 =================

-Firmware implementation of the Arduino in the RasPi for the WATZ Smartwatch Docking Station System.
+Firmware of the Arduino in the RasPi for the WATZ Smartwatch Docking Station System.<br>
+Developed by the Tenafly High School Lemelson-MIT InvenTeam(TM).